Leave No Trace

 Lambing, mating, nesting or raising young are times when animals are most vulnerable to disturbance.
 Startled animals may abandon nests or their young resulting in the death of offspring.

-4. No Camping
+4. No camping

 There is no camping on the trail, and we do not recommend for your own safety to camp at reserves adjacent to the trail.
 We recommend you stay at campgrounds.